 Leadership is more than "being in charge" or having a title; it's recognizing that you're part of a team and understanding that team's needs and interests.
+Here's how you'll do that with your troop!

 Your Role as a Volunteer